That Girl: Pilot

 The only episode never shown during the series' original network run was the pilot produced in 1965.
 The major differences were evident in its opening credits.
-Bessell's character was Don Blue Sky, Ann Marie's talent agent who was part Cherokee, and Harold Gould and Penny Santon played her parents.
+Bessell's character was Don Blue Sky, Ann's talent agent who was part Cherokee, and Harold Gould and Penny Santon played her parents.
 By the time the series aired on ABC, Thomas and Bessell were the only actors to receive top billing.

-The pilot episode centered on Ann Marie's attempt to adopt a stage name based on her agent's suggestion.
+The pilot episode centered on Ann's attempt to adopt a stage name based on her agent's suggestion.
 After her use of "Marie Brewster" (the names of her family and hometown combined) was met with disapproval from her parents, she decided to not make the change in the end.
 This storyline and numerous scenes were recycled into the 11th episode of Season 1 titled "What's in a Name?" from November 17, 1966.

 The pilot was included in the 5-disc set of That Girl: Season One, which was released by Shout!
 Factory in 2006.
 It has since been added to the series' broadcast syndication package; it led off a New Year's Day marathon on MeTV at the start of 2012.